Protection Program Loan Is Here

 - 5 Year repayment term.

-- The deadline for applying is March 31, 2021, businesses should apply as soon as possible.
+- The deadline for applying is now May 31, 2021, and we advise businesses to apply as soon as possible.

 - If a business uses at least 60% of the loan maintaining its employees during the covered period of the loan, then they need to submit a PPP Loan Forgiveness application.